hngu/leetcode/README.md

 - Power set: for each number, get the subset of the rest of the numbers with and without that number.
 Think bit flipping.
 - Permuations: ordering of elements.
 Order is important.
 To generate permutations, for each number pick it then permute the rest of the numbers
 - Binary Search Tree stack traversal: store the left side of tree, then pop.
 If the popped element has a right subtree, store its left side tree.
+- First occurrence map: store the first occurence of a number in a map when you iterate over an array.
+If you see it again, then you can calculate the length between them by taking `map[num] - i + 1`

 Questions:
 - What data type will the input be?
 Will it always be the same data type?